The Progressive Corporation (PGR) Stock: A Closer Look at the Market Potential

 BMO Capital Markets gave a rating of “Outperform” to PGR, setting the target price at $155 in the report published on January 20th of the current year.

-Volatility was left at 1.96%, however, over the last 30 days, the volatility rate increased by 3.26%, as shares surge +0.64% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +9.78% upper at present.
+Volatility was left at 2.15%, however, over the last 30 days, the volatility rate increased by 3.81%, as shares sank -1.65% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.18% upper at present.

-During the last 5 trading sessions, PGR rose by +0.57%, which changed the moving average for the period of 200-days by +18.72% in comparison to the 20-day moving average, which settled at $142.24.
-In addition, The Progressive Corporation saw 10.15% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PGR fell by -1.14%, which changed the moving average for the period of 200-days by +17.47% in comparison to the 20-day moving average, which settled at $141.69.
+In addition, The Progressive Corporation saw 8.11% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PGR starting from Mascaro Daniel P, who sale 2,806 shares at the price of $141.64 back on Feb 24.
-After this action, Mascaro Daniel P now owns 36,082 shares of The Progressive Corporation, valued at $397,442 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PGR starting from Marshall Mariann Wojtkun, who sale 472 shares at the price of $138.67 back on Mar 16.
+After this action, Marshall Mariann Wojtkun now owns 3,981 shares of The Progressive Corporation, valued at $65,388 using the latest closing price.

-Broz Steven, the Chief Information Officer of The Progressive Corporation, sale 930 shares at $141.64 during a trade that took place back on Feb 24, which means that Broz Steven is holding 29,111 shares at $131,725 based on the most recent closing price.
+Mascaro Daniel P, the Vice Pres, Secretary and CLO of The Progressive Corporation, sale 2,806 shares at $141.64 during a trade that took place back on Feb 24, which means that Mascaro Daniel P is holding 36,082 shares at $397,442 based on the most recent closing price.

 Stock Fundamentals for PGR